 If when you see something beautiful your first thought is of possession, then your second and overruling thought should be becoming that thing.
 That’s your higher purpose.
 To rise and disappear.
 To change, as many times as necessary.
 Writing novels enables multiple metamorphoses.

 Report and reflect on life, don’t adjudicate.

 Your writer’s ambition should not be for you.
-It should be for your art, your writing, for what you can create with what you’d be given.
-Separate that ambition from the ambition for ‘yourself’ - to gain priority over another - by recognition, status and money - and all will be well.
+It should be for your art, your writing, for what you can create with what you’ve been given.
+Separate that ambition from the ambition for ‘yourself’, from the desire to gain superiority through recognition, status or money, and all will be well.